mongodb/specifications/source/unified-test-format/unified-test-format.rst

 waitForThread
 ~~~~~~~~~~~~~

-The "waitForThread" operation instructs the test runner to notify the given
+The ``waitForThread`` operation instructs the test runner to notify the given
 thread that no more operations are forthcoming, wait for it to complete its last
 operation, and assert that it exited without any errors.

-If the "waitForThread" operation is not satisfied after 10 seconds, this
+If the ``waitForThread`` operation is not satisfied after 10 seconds, this
 operation MUST cause a test failure.

-The ``test.operations`` list SHOULD contain a "waitForThread" operation for each
+The ``test.operations`` list SHOULD contain a ``waitForThread`` operation for
-thread entity that the test creates.
+each thread entity that the test creates.

 The following arguments are supported: